hashicorp/terraform/website/docs/language/values/variables.html.md

 Input variables let you customize aspects of Terraform modules without altering the module's own source code.
-This allows you to share modules across different Terraform configurations, making your code composable and reusable.
+This allows you to share modules across different Terraform configurations, making your module composable and reusable.

 When you declare variables in the root module of your configuration, you can set their values using CLI options and environment variables.